-For growing companies with ambitious customer service goals and limited resources, call center staffing can be tricky.
-What’s the magic number of call center agents you need for a team just big enough to meet demand and serve customers well?
+Fast-growing companies with ambitious customer service goals and limited resources may find call center staffing tricky — what’s the magic number of agents you need to meet demand and service customers effectively?

-Calculating call center staffing levels isn’t as simple as dividing the number of call minutes per day by hours in the day.
-There’s much more you need to account for to get the number right.
-Once you have the right inputs, and plug them into the right formula, you’ve already won half the battle.
+Calculating the right call center staffing level for your customer service team should rely on a tried-and-true formula.
+It’s not as simple as dividing the number of call minutes per day by the number of hours in the day, though.
+As there’s much more to the calculation, you need to gather the appropriate data first.
+Once you have the right inputs and plus them into an effective formula, you’ve already won half the battle.

-All that’s left to do is conquer call center attrition so you can stop scrambling to backfill vacancies while trying to build out your team.
+All that’s left to do after calculating the number of agents needed is conquer call center attrition so you can stop scrambling to backfill vacancies while trying to build out your customer service team.

-The Erlang C Formula: Balancing Customer Service Goals with Call Center Staffing Costs
+Erlang C Formula: Balance Customer Service Calls with Call Center Staffing Costs

-Erlang C is a standard formula for determining the number of call center agents are needed based on call volumes, Average Handle Time (AHT), and customer service goals.
-But using an Erlang calculator isn’t as easy as it looks.
+Erlang C, founded by A.K.
+Erlang, is a standard formula for determining the number of call center agents needed based on call volume, average handle time (AHT), and your specific customer service goals in terms of service level and target answer time.

-If you plug in the wrong numbers—for example, an impossibly high 100% for max occupancy, or agent productivity—you’ll either drive up call center costs with no appreciable return, or you’ll end up with too few agents and a lower quality service experience.
+If you plug in the wrong numbers such as an impossibly high 100% for maximum occupancy or agent productivity, you’ll either increase up call center costs with no appreciable return or find yourself with too few agents and a lower quality service experience.

-The process of determining the number of incoming contacts during a given time period is fairly straightforward, but calculating Average Handling Time (AHT) is a bit trickier.
+The process of determining the number of contacts during a given time period is fairly straightforward, but calculating AHT is somewhat trickier.
+Here’s the calculation for AHT:

 A final word of caution: it might be tempting to focus on reducing AHT in the call center to minimize call center staffing levels, but this will negatively impact service quality in other ways.
-If agents are pushed to end calls as quickly as possible, they will — at the expense of first contact resolution (FCR), nurturing the customer relationship, and driving current and future sales.
+If agents are pushed to end calls as quickly as they can, they will — at the expense of first call resolution (FCR), nurturing the customer relationship, and driving current and future sales.